How To Calculate Hours Worked? (Formulas and Examples)

 • Example 2: A worker begins their shift at 7:23 AM and finishes at 4:05 PM.

-Step 2: Convert to Military Time (24-hour format)
+Step 2: Convert Time to Military Time (24-hour format)

-Converting to military time (24-hour format) is useful for consistency and clarity, particularly when dealing with international teams or systems that require this format.
+Converting to military time (24-hour format) is helpful for consistency and clarity, mainly when dealing with international teams or systems that require this format.

 • Example 1: 9:00 AM becomes 9:00 hours, and 5:30 PM becomes 17:30 hours.